 Practical Guidelines To Achieve Quality Connector Solder Joints: Part Two

 This is the second in a series of three blog interviews with David Decker, the Manager of Samtec's Interconnect Processing Group (IPG).
-In these blogs, David answers some of the most frequently asked questions about achieving quality connector solder joints, as well as other connector-processing related issues.
-BTW, here's the link to the first blog.
+In these blogs, David answers some of the most frequently asked questions about achieving quality connector solder joints, as well as other connector-processing-related issues.
+BTW, here's the link to the first blog, and here's a link to the third one.
 Our goal is to provide short answers that address the main issue of the question.
-If you want more information about a particular subject … [Read more...]
+If you want more … [Read more...]

 More Connector Plating FAQs: Underplating, Base Metals, Lubrication, Voltage